John N. Dempsey: Death and legacy

 The University of Connecticut Health Center in Farmington, Connecticut, is known as John Dempsey Hospital.
 He was treated for lung cancer there himself in the last month of his life.
-He died in his home, on July 16, 1989 at Killingly Center, Windham County, Connecticut.
-He is interred at Saint Mary Cemetery, Putnam, Windham County, Connecticut.
+He died at his home in Killingly, Connecticut, on July 16, 1989, at the age of 74.

+His son, John N. Dempsey Jr., was chairman of the Connecticut Democratic Party from 1978 to 1980.